Tower Tours are back!

 Wednesdays, 7.45 pm - 9.00 pm, July 19th until August 23rd.

 A limited number of season tickets for all six concerts are now on sale from the Cathedral Bookshop, priced at £40.
-Tickets £8 available on the door.
+Tickets £8.50 in advance from Derby LIVE Online Box Office, in person at the Market Place box office, via telephone (01332 255443), or on the door.

 July 19th: Hugh Morris (Cathedral Director of Music)